Sergei Witte: 1905 Revolution and Chairman of the Council of Ministers

 Witte's position was not well established.
 The Liberals remained obdurate and refused to be cajoled.
-The Peasants' Union asked the Russian people to refuse to make redemption payments to the government and withdraw their deposits from banks that might be subject to government action.
-He promised an eight-hour working day and tried to secure vital loans from France to keep the "regime" from bankruptcy.
+The All-Russian Peasant Union asked the Russian people to refuse to make redemption payments to the government and withdraw their deposits from banks that might be subject to government action.
+He promised an eight-hour working day and tried to secure vital loans from France to keep the government from bankruptcy.